 Just enable the option in the Advanced tab of the ShortPixel settings, in your site’s admin and the WebP images will be created too when optimizing images.

-he WebP versions of the images are only generated when the images are optimized.
-So if you need to add the WebP versions of the images after you optimized the images, the easiest way would be to:
+The WebP versions of the images are only generated when the images are being optimized.
+So if you need to create the WebP versions of the images after you optimized the images, the easiest way would be to:

 - Restore the images to their originals